danielkrainas/node-netstat/README.md

 A hash map of closure factories to handle logic for certain options.
 See [source](https://github.com/danielkrainas/node-netstat/blob/master/lib/filters.js) for more details on implementations for specific filters.

+### `object netstat.utils`

+An object with several useful functions for implementing custom parsers.

 ### `string netstat.version`